NLDIMSR’s Mulyankan 2016 – Annual Paper Presentation Competition and Finance Seminar

 Mr. Soumya Kanti Ghosh – Chief Economic Advisor SBI educated the audience about Indian economy – current status & way forward.
 He emphasized how it is becoming increasingly difficult to predict and understand the global economy post the 2008 crisis.
 He also highlighted the contrast between economic policies of developing countries vs. the developed countries and presented upon the impact of Brexit.

 Uncertainty, complexity and ambiguity are becoming a part of the global economy.
 Decisions taken by a single country are affecting various other countries and corporations.
-World economy is evolving rapidly and the seminars paved a way for the students to understand this evolution.
+The world economy is evolving rapidly and the seminars paved a way for the students to understand this evolution.